 Click here to find this product on Amazon.

-Mars Boar Bristle Cat Hair Bursh
+Mars Boar Bristle Cat Hair Brush

 This one should be used for cats with fine or short hair.
-It is a professional grade grooming brush with very soft bristles that'll make your feline's coat shiny and healthy.
+It is a professional-grade grooming brush with very soft bristles that'll make your feline's coat shiny and healthy.

 Check out this cat hair brush on Amazon.